 Why did I become a Birth Coach Doula?

-I began my Birth Doula and coaching studies in the spring of 2017 by way of a local doula training course: Bay Area Doula Training.
+I began my Birth Doula and Coaching studies in the spring of 2017 by way of a local doula training course specializing in the Birth Coach Method.
 It was a serendipitous post to find at the time and I was pretty flipping excited.
-My studies took about a year and a half to complete and during that time I was a volunteer Doula at El Camino Hospital in Los Gatos as a Training Doula under supervision of the BAM midwives.
-I completed my training and qualified as a Birth Doula and Coach in the fall of 2018 and have been serving clients within my community, family and friends ever since.
+During my studies, I volunteered over 25 hours at El Camino Hospital in Los Gatos as a Training Doula under supervision of the BAM midwives.
+I completed my training and qualified as a Birth Doula and Coach in the fall of 2018 and have been serving families within my community, family and for my friends ever since.